-However, there may be a certain subset of women who have significant success with Addyi to boost libido.
+However, there may be a certain subset of women who have significant success with Addyi to boost their libido.
 Discuss with your doctor if a trial of Addyi is a wise option for you.

-Am I A Candidate For Addyi?
+Am I a Candidate for Addyi?

 HSDD is acquired if you previously had normal sexual desires, and it's generalized when your low libido occurs no matter the sexual activity or partner.
 There are other prerequisites to be a candidate for Addyi, too: your low libido must also cause marked distress or an interpersonal difficulty.

 What's the History Behind Addyi?

 Under Sprout's development, flibanserin as a treatment for low libido in women was rejected two more times by the FDA.
 Advisory members stated lack of effectiveness and risky side effects.

-Why So Much Buzz With Addyi?
+Why Was There So Much Buzz With Addyi?

 Based on studies, there may be a small group of women for which this drug is effective.
-However, if no results are seen after 8 weeks, the drug should be stopped, according to package labeling.
+However, if no results are seen after 8 weeks, the drug should be stopped, according to product directions.

 Some physicians question the real-world possibility of separating sex from alcohol use on a full time basis.
 Doctors are tasked with assessing this risk in their patients.